TheRobBrennan/explore-web-rtc/example-02/README.md

 The ICE (Interactive Connectivity Establishment) framework allows a peer to discover and communicate its public IP address.

-This works thanks to the STUN server URL which we gave as a parameter in the RTCPeerConnection object.
+This works thanks to the STUN server URL, which we gave as a parameter in the RTCPeerConnection object.
 It might be that a direct connection isn't possible due to the network configuration of the peers, in which case the connection will have to happen over a relay server - a TURN server:

 ```js
 const peerConnection = new RTCPeerConnection({